 Explore it on Goodreads or Amazon.

-Other books by this author include Exit Music, The Complaints, Impossible Dead, Standing in Another Man's Grave, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil
+Other books by this author which I have reviewed include Exit Music, The Complaints, Impossible Dead, Standing in Another Man's Grave, Saints of the Shadow Bible, Even Dogs in the Wild, Rather Be the Devil

 An omnibus of twelve short stories in the Detective Inspector Rebus mystery series revolving around an Edinburgh detective.